 Relaxation Detox Bath

 The benefits of meditation are endless.
 If you have an established meditation practice, keep on keeping on!
 If you’re a newbie, check out the app OMG!
-I Can Meditate! for a variety of short, guided meditations to get you started.
+I Can Meditate! for a variety of short guided meditations to get you started.

 Putting some thought into how you integrate back into your normal routine is important and key to maintaining the benefits of the detox.
-I recommend a slow transition into a more diverse diet, gradually adding in more simple whole foods, free of gluten, dairy and sugar, as long as you’re comfortable.
+I recommend a slow transition into a more diverse diet, gradually adding in more simple whole foods, free of gluten, dairy, and sugar, as long as you’re comfortable.

 There are three options for breakfast, one for lunch, and two options for dinner.
-Feel free to pick one breakfast and one dinner and eat the same meals all three days if that makes it easier for you, otherwise mix it up!
-Follow the links below to get the recipes:
+Feel free to pick one breakfast and one dinner and eat the same meals all three days if that makes it easier for you.
+Otherwise, mix it up!